 - 1 onion finely chopped

 - 3 cloves garlic minced

 - 1 tablespoon Thai red curry paste see note 3

 - 1 lb lean ground turkey see note 4

 - 1 cup carrots shredded

 - peanuts to garnish

-- Heat oil in a large pan and add the onions, garlic and Thai red curry paste.
+- Cook the aromatics- (1) Heat oil in a large pan and add the onions, garlic and Thai red curry paste.
 Stir until red curry paste is heated through and mixed in evenly with the onions (2-3 minutes).